Cardiovascular Study Guide for the CCRN

 Symptoms and Causes

 Carotid artery stenosis is often asymptomatic.
-For those that do experience symptoms, severe pain, anxiety, hemiparesis, confusion, aphasia, and diplopia may occur.
-Diagnosis with a duplex ultrasound, CT, and MRA angiogram can be used to determine the location and of blockage.
+For those who do experience symptoms, severe pain, anxiety, hemiparesis, confusion, aphasia, and diplopia may occur.
+Diagnosis with a duplex ultrasound, CT, and MRA angiogram can be used to determine the location of the blockage.
 Pharmacologic treatment of carotid artery stenosis includes anticoagulants, thrombolytics, antihypertensives, and cholesterol-lowering statins.
-Carotid endarterectomy is recommended in greater than 60% of cases.
+Carotid endarterectomy is recommended for severe stenosis, which is generally considered greater than a 60% blockage.

-Risk of carotid endarterectomy includes increased incidence of post-procedure stroke due to plaque dislodgement and increased blood flow to the narrowed vessels.
+The risks of carotid endarterectomy include increased incidence of post-procedure stroke due to plaque dislodgement and increased blood flow to the narrowed vessels.
 Non-invasive approaches include carotid stents/angioplasty.
-This disease is progressive and recurrence is high.
+This disease is progressive, and recurrence is high.
 Nurses are responsible for patient teaching regarding medication administration and appropriate lifestyle changes.

 Carotid Endarterectomy